Over 6000 youth participate in our programs each year.

-Youth University is a not-for-profit department within Community and Ancillary Services at Brock University.
+Youth University is a not-for-profit department within University Services at Brock University.

 We believe that character, curiosity and community are key to developing strong, happy youth ready to meet their potential and contribute to the world in a positive way.
 Look below to learn more about Youth University's definition of these 3 key values.

 char·ac·ter n.
 A person’s unique qualities and abilities which contribute to individual and community success.

 Character is about being proud of who and what you are.
 It is about self-awareness, self-confidence, self-worth, and self-acceptance.
 It's about respecting yourself, and sharing the best of what you are with others.

 cu·ri·os·i·ty n.
 The desire to question, explore, and engage with the world.